calebgeniesse/landmark_cover/README.md

 ### `LandmarkCover` and higher dimensional lenses

-Unlike `CubicalCover`, the computational complexity of `LandmarkCover` does not depend on the dimensionality of the lens.
-This means we can use higher dimensional embeddings as lenses for `KeplerMapper` without suffering the exponential cost (i.e., `O(n_cubes ** lens.shape[1])`) of the more traditional grid-based cover.
-For example, we can fit the `LandmarkCover` to the entire data matrix, or any subset thereof.
-Since the data we are using is already relatively low dimensional, below we use geodesic distances as an example of a *higher* dimensional lens.
+Now, let's explore a high dimensional lens based on pairwise distances (i.e., since `X` is already low dimensional).

-First, let's compute geodesic distances on a reciprocal neighbor graph.
-For simplicity, we utilize the [reciprocal_isomap](https://github.com/calebgeniesse/reciprocal_isomap) package, which implements a variant of the `Isomap` algorithm that uses a reciprocal neighbor matrix under the hood.
+First, we can compute geodesic distances on a reciprocal neighbor graph using the [reciprocal_isomap](https://github.com/calebgeniesse/reciprocal_isomap) package.
 Note, in the example below, we aren't fitting the `ReciprocalIsomap` model, just using the internal `_reciprocal_distances` method to compute reciprocal geodesic distances.

 ```python
 from reciprocal_isomap import ReciprocalIsomap